funilrys/PyFunceble/README.rst

 ___________________________________________

-Documentation as place to be!
+Documentation as the place to be!
 -----------------------------

 Want to know more about **PyFunceble**?
 We invite you to read the documentation at https://pyfunceble.readthedocs.io/en/dev/!

-Want a local copy ?
+Want a local copy?
 We get you covered!

 Simply run the following and enjoy the documentation!